 It’s always a good idea to get enough home insurance to completely rebuild your home from the ground up like you’d have to do if it was destroyed by a covered loss.
 That means insuring your home for its replacement cost.
 For example, let’s say that Thor’s hammer – yes, that hammer – accidentally falls on your house and destroys it.
 Because it’s a fancy hammer that can do that.
 Anyways, if your home insurance company considers this to be a “falling object” and covers it, you should be able to rebuild your home.
 But you’d need enough insurance to cover all the extra costs that come along with rebuilding from scratch.

 So, let’s say that Black Widow is flying an airplane, but she gets blasted out of the air by that jerk Loki.
 (Don’t worry – she’s Black Widow.
 She parachutes to safety.)
 Anyways, the plane crashes into your house and destroys your stuff – your clothes, furniture, electronics, all of that.
-If your home insurance covers falling airplanes, you’d need enough personal property coverage to replace all of these things, and it’s probably a good idea to cover them for their replacement value (which helps you replace your belongings with similar models at today’s prices) rather than their actual cash value (which is essentially their depreciated value.)
+If your home insurance covers falling airplanes, you’d need enough personal property coverage to replace all of these things, and it’s probably a good idea to cover them for their replacement value (which helps you replace your belongings at today’s prices) rather than their actual cash value (which is essentially their depreciated value.)

 Protect your home from fires.
 Get a quick homeowners insurance quote today.